NAU-IoT/Power-Monitoring/README.md

   The HAT is connected to the GPIO pins, in this case on a Raspberry Pi Zero.

   The HAT will be collecting data from it's inputs and the data will be published remotely by using MQTT.

+## Components

+**RASPBERRY PI ZERO**

+   Used to run power monitoring python script

+**POWER MONITORING HAT**

+   Used to observe output of solar cell and consumption of load (load in this case is Raspberry Pi 3 or 4)

+**RASPBERRY PI 3 or 4**

+  Wired through the power monitoring hat to monitor consumption

+**SOLAR CELL**

+   Wired through the power monitoring hat to monitor power output

 ## Dependencies